 H) Issues Relating to Cash Payments

-Cash payments in Vietnam are limited to 20m VND (about $850 USD).
+Vietnam limits cash payments to 20m VND (about $850 USD).
 Payments above this amount need to be made by bank transfer, or the authorities will not permit the expense to be deducted from the company’s profit (when determining the relevant corporate income tax).

 I) Failure to Complete Compliance Reports

-There are mandatory reports required to various government departments, even if the company has not employed staff or generated revenue.
+Various government departments requires to complete mandatory reports , even if the company has not employed staff or generated revenue.
 Foreign owned companies are also required to submit an annual audit prior to distributing any profit.

 Need More Information?

 Read on for more detailed information on the establishment of companies in Vietnam.
-There are many other options when it comes to creating a company in Vietnam, including various company structures (such as a Limited Liability Company or a Joint Stock Company), ownership types and business fields.
-Good advice can help you start your project quickly and efficiently in Vietnam.
+There are many other options when it comes to starting a business in Vietnam, including various company structures (such as a Limited Liability Company or a Joint Stock Company), ownership types and business fields.
+Metasource’s good advices can help you starting your business quickly and efficiently in Vietnam.
+Hassle free.